CarterPape/CarterPape.github.io/the-blog/_posts/2020-02-05-ten-years-of-programming.md

 After a few basic lessons from dad, I got started on my own projects that involved a **ton** of trial and **even more** error, and to this day, there is immense joy in making a program that does something ridiculous like print the words "poo poo pee pee" on screen, and if you can get that program to SAY those words OUT LOUD???
 That's a keeper right there, bud.
 Add one more thing: Set the computer speakers' volume to 100% before it says the words, for extra impact.

 So anyway, I enjoyed a few projects-worth of time making **really** dumb stuff and moved on to make **less** dumb stuff.
-One of the less dumb projects I remember (and I have asked my father to help me dig this up, so we'll see if he can drudge it out of the bowels of the numerous computer files stored on numerous memory discs around his house) was a program that created random photos.
+One of the less dumb projects I remember (and I have asked my father to help me dig this up, so we'll see if he can drudge it out of the bowels of the numerous computer files stored on numerous memory discs around my parents' house) was a program that created random photos.

 The way that the program worked was that, for each pixel in a photo, the program would come up with a red, green, and blue value and assign those values to the pixel.
 It's just a simple way of generating a color; the idea is that the right combination of red, green and blue can create any color, including black and white.